ucsb-cs148-f21/project-t11-typingtest/docs/MANUAL.md

-# How to use our current website
+# How to navigate our website

 # Intended User Audience
-The current website is structured to allow students to learn and improve their typing skills.
-It can also be used by adults trying to learn or gain some experience with code.
+The current website is structured to allow users to learn to code in a top-down method of learning.
+This means that they learn through repitition & pattern recognition from typing many coding problems.

 # Navigation
 ![image](https://user-images.githubusercontent.com/31222197/145154483-409424f5-6cae-4324-b438-f3e0f79a286d.png)